nveshaan/ros_docker/README.md

 usbipd list
 ```

-2. If the device you want your container to access, is not in `shared` mode, run this command.
+2. Run this command if the device you want your container to access is not in `shared` mode.
 ```bash
 usbipd bind --busid <bus ID of your device>
 ```
 Add `--force` tag if needed.
-You can check that it is now in `shared` mode using the above command.
+Using the above command, you can check that it is now in `shared` mode.

 3. Now, Docker in Windows uses WSL as its backend.
-Attaching the devices to WSL, makes Docker to access them as well.
+Attaching the devices to WSL allows Docker to access them as well.
 ```bash
 udbipd attach --wsl --busid <busid>
 ```
-Again, you can verify using the first command, you should see as `attached`.
+Again, you can verify using the first command.
+You should see it as `attached`.

 4. In the container, you can check the devices which are connected using this command:
 ```bash